How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 AEO strives to honor student confidentiality within the parameters of FERPA.
 In most cases, the student’s diagnosed disability is not necessary information for faculty to know in order to create an accessible learning experience.
 AEO is available to talk through any environmental and course design questions that impact Harvard students with disabilities, and strategize with the faculty on ways to implement accommodations in their courses.

-What if one or more of the accommodations on the Faculty Letter doesn’t make sense in the context of my course?
+What if one or more of the accommodations on the Faculty Email doesn’t make sense in the context of my course?

 There will be times that accommodations are not necessary in a course because of the way it is designed.
-If faculty believe that a listed accommodation creates an alteration to the fundamental requirements of the course, they should first consult with AEO for confirmation.
+If faculty believe that a listed accommodation creates an alteration to the fundamental requirements of the course, they should consult with AEO.

 A sign language interpreter is in my class.
 How do I best facilitate communication?